The digital transformation of our services, IT platforms and the register is vital to the success of our future plans.

-We recently published our Annual Report and Accounts 2016 to 2017, and a huge amount of work went into producing it.
+We recently published our Annual Report and Accounts 2016/17, and a huge amount of work went into producing it.

 I agree with John that it's important to be open about the work we do and what we're trying to achieve.
 For us, the PDF version was designed first, and then it's been copied and pasted over to HTML, but not exactly.
 Let me explain.